arnemart/jsconf2k14/slides.md

 --

-A programming language designed to be impractical
+~A programming language designed to be impractical

+> Programming shouldn't be all business.
+It should also be fun.
+Esotering
+> programming languages are often great examples of this.
+They are often written
+> just for fun or to prove a point, and are in almost all cases completely
+> useless for any practical purpose.
+That's what make them so great.

 ----

 ~

+> Here are a couple of somewhat well-known examples

 --